X

 The simplest way to grow verbena is to find a transplant online or at a local nursery.
 If you can’t find a transplant for a particular variety, it is also possible to plant verbena from seeds started indoors.

-In the low desert of Arizona, start verbena seeds indoors from JuneSeptember
+• Timing in warm climates: In the low desert of Arizona, for instance, start verbena seeds indoors from JuneSeptember.

 3. Plant verbena correctly

-• Plant in the spring, when temperatures are reliably warm.
+• Verbena loves warmth, so plant when temperatures are reliably warm.

-• Verbena grows well in slightly acidic to alkaline soils.
+• Soil pH: Verbena grows well in slightly acidic to alkaline soils.

 Verbena grows best with plenty of sunshine, a little neglect (not too much water), and room to spread.